MamadSouare/MamadSouare/README.md

-- 👋 Hi, I’m @MamadSouare
+- 👋 Hi, I’m @MamadD0u
-- 👀 I’m interested in game dev
+- 👀 I’m interested in dev
 - 🌱 I’m currently learning programmation
-- 💞️ I’m looking to collaborate on ..
-- 📫 How to reach me mamadalphasouare@gmail.com

 <!---
 MamadSouare/MamadSouare is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.